transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 With just a few simple steps, you can get started with the {{site.data.keyword.blockchainfull_notm}} Platform.
 After you install the operator to your OpenShift project, you can create a subscription that allows you to deploy the blockchain console UI.

-Currently you cannot deploy Certificate Authorities (CAs), peers, and ordering nodes directly, you should use the console to deploy those nodes instead.
+Currently, you cannot deploy Certificate Authorities (CAs), peers, and ordering nodes directly, you should use the console to deploy those nodes instead.
 This tutorial only includes instructions for installing the console.
 {: important}

 To learn more about the Marketplace see the [Red Hat documentation](https://marketplace.redhat.com){: external}.